Home » Health Conditions » Pain Problems » Arthritis Prevention

 Now, for all of you habitual finger-poppers out there (approximately 40 percent of the population) who about to panic about your crippled future…relax.
 The bottom line here is that cracking your knuckles generally does not lead to arthritis.
 Consider the information below for a demystification of the action itself.

-According to a Medical Myths column by Claudia Hammond of BBC.com, “The space between the joints increases, causing the gases dissolved in the synovial fluid bathing the joint to form microscopic bubbles.
+According to a Medical column by Claudia Hammond of BBC.com, “The space between the joints increases, causing the gases dissolved in the synovial fluid bathing the joint to form microscopic bubbles.
 These bubbles merge into large bubbles which then get popped by additional fluid which rushes in to fill the enlarged space.

 Once the joints have been cracked they can’t be cracked again for about fifteen minutes.
 This gives the space in the joint time to return to its normal size and for more gases to dissolve in the fluid, ready to form bubbles which can then pop all over again.